dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ## Patterns

-The core of this proposal is a new category of language construct called *patterns*.
+The core of this proposal is a new category of language construct called a *pattern*.
 "Expression" and "statement" are both syntactic categories in the grammar.
 Patterns form a third category.
 Like expressions and statements, patterns are often composed of other subpatterns.